 Technical analysis, which uses charts to evaluate price movements is also used when investing around market cycles.
 While this is considered a more advanced investment strategy when compared to passive investing, investing around market cycles is fairly simplistic and can even overlap with good old fashioned value investing since assets become cheap near the bottom of market cycles.
 Many investors and more tactical financial advisors and wealth managers naturally invest with a natural consideration of market cycles.
 Here is my video explaining beginner to advanced investment strategies, but keep reading as I explain several advanced strategies below that aren’t in the video.

 More advanced alternative investment strategies often incorporate the use of alternative assets, such as commodities, or various forms of real estate.
 In fact, purchasing rental properties is often an individual’s first segway into more advanced investment strategies.
 There are many different kinds of alternative investments that all fall within the realm of more advanced investment strategies simply because they are not considered traditional investing in stocks and bonds using a standard asset allocation model.
 It’s worth noting that some alternative investments can be time consuming.
 For this reason, I suggest alternative investments should be chosen based on the investor’s desired lifestyle and financial goals as defined in a personal wealth plan.

 Small Business Investing

-The internet is largely responsible for the huge trend in small business startups and related small business investing.
+Many advanced investment strategies are becoming more mainstream every day since the growth of the internet and resulting information availability.
+Also, online platforms are now available allowing individual investors access to alternative investments that were once only available to institutions.
+One example is small business ownership.
+The internet also is largely responsible for the huge trend in small business startups and related small business investing.
 There are many ways to invest in small businesses including:

 - Starting an Online Business